Growing the firecracker vine (Ipomoea lobata), makes a relatively easy task.

 The Firecracker Vine – Ipomoea Lobata

-The firecracker vine sometimes called spanish flag and Mexican flame vine, comes as a native of the tropical regions of South America and Central America.
+It is native of the tropical regions of South America (Brazil) and Central America (Mexico).

 It blooms bright, funnel-shaped tubular flowers.
 They appear characteristically scarlet with bright yellow tips which glow under direct sunlight.

 These bright little gems resemble firecrackers on the verge of explosion Due to this, the plant gets its “firecracker vine” name.
 The plant also bears dark, glossy oval-shaped leaves held by slender stems.

 Growing firecracker vines or Ipomoea Lobata needs basic planting requirements and conditions to grow their best in your garden.
 Take note of these important items and always include them in your daily checklist for the optimum growth of your firecracker vine.

 The firecracker thrives in sunny conditions.
 Being of tropical origin, the firecracker plant enjoys heat and therefore, it will do well in relatively high temperatures.

 The bright flowers of this drought tolerant plant grow well especially in daytime temperatures of up to 75 degrees and nighttime temperatures of 60 to 65 degrees.
 The lowest temperatures the plant can resist revolves around 50 to 55 degrees during winter.

 The second key requirement goes hand in hand with its temperature requirements.
 Grow your firecracker vines in relatively humid conditions.
 You can achieve this by misting the leaves during the daylight hours.

 You should only mist the leaves during sunny, cloudless days.
 Avoid doing so during dull, cloudy winter days.
 Alternatively, you can grow the plant in wide saucers filled with damp pebbles to increase humidity.

 The firecracker vine benefits from plenty of water.